-The word “dystocia” means, a difficult birth or labor.
-Shoulder dystocia is when there is a difficult time delivering a baby due to one or both of the baby’s shoulders getting stuck in the birth canal or on the mother’s pelvic bones and not allowing the baby to be delivered.
-When an obstetrician, nurse midwife, nurse practitioner, or nurse realizes that a baby has a shoulder dystocia, they have to work quickly and safely to make sure the baby does not suffer a lack of oxygen to the brain, stretch nerve injuries, or serious nerve injuries.
-If a baby’s shoulder dystocia is not treated properly, it could cause permanent brain damage, Erb’s palsy, or a permanent brachial plexus injury.
+The word "dystocia" means a difficult birth or labor.
+Shoulder dystocia can occur in a difficult delivery when one or both of the baby's shoulders become stuck in the birth canal or on the mother's pelvic bones, thereby not allowing the baby to be delivered.
+When medical professionals realize that a baby has a shoulder dystocia, they must quickly and safely address the situation to make sure the baby is not harmed by a lack of oxygen to the brain, stretch nerve injuries, or serious nerve injuries.
+If a baby's shoulder dystocia is not treated properly, it could cause permanent brain damage, Erb's palsy, or a brachial plexus injury.

 Know the Risk Factors of Shoulder Dystocia

 To effectively prevent shoulder dystocia, it is crucial for your doctor to identify risk factors in your pregnancy that could lead to this condition.

 The following factors could result in shoulder dystocia:

 - Large infant

 - Breech position